theheking/intro-to-command-line-hpc/practical_overview/Week1A_SettingUpOnKatana.md

 ---
 layout: page
-title: Week 1A Intro to Shell - Setting Up on Katana
+title: Intro to Shell - Setting Up on Wolfpack
 ---

-Setting Up on Katana
+Setting Up on Wolfpack
 =====================
-# The BABS teaching UNIX server

-In this prac, we are going to work how many "real" bioinformaticians actually work: we are going to use a remote server for the computationally intensive bits and a user-friendly machine (Windows or Mac) to visualise and analyse the results downstream.
-We will be using the Katana cluster.

-Katana is a shared computational cluster located on campus at UNSW that has been designed to provide easy access to computational resources for groups working with non-sensitive data.
-It contains over 6,000 CPU cores, 8 GPU compute nodes (V100 and A100), and 6Pb of disk storage.
+Objectives
+- Open operating system specific terminal
+- Log in to the Garvan wolfpack server

+Welcome!
+When bioinformaticans try to run a pipeline to discover a pathogenic variant they have to consider how computationally demanding the pipeline is.
+The two common options of where they can run the pipeline is:

+1) locally on their laptop
+2) use a high performance computer (HPC)

+The HPC at Garvan is called the Wolfpack.
+It is a cluster of computational resources better suited to run more computationally intensive and advanced computation problems like discovering a pathogenic variant.

+To interact with the Wolfpack we are going to use an operating specific programme on your laptop.
+The Wolfpack is a shared computational cluster.
+We will be using Bash which is a language that interacts with Linux operating system which is found on the Wolfpack cluster.

+- For **Mac** users can use the Terminal program.
+If you spotlight search terminal- it will open.
+Personally, I prefer to [iTerm2](https://iterm2.com/) which is a macOS terminal replacement.
+- For **Windows** users:
+ - First check if you the programme Command Prompt or PowerShell locally.
+You might have to enable ssh using this tutorial recommended by John Reeves (https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).
+ - However, if you are using Windows OS before 10, I recommend you installing [PuTTY](https://www.putty.org/) which is an open source software.

 For many of you, this is your first time using UNIX.
 As with all bioinformatics, the best way to learn is by trial and error.
 There is little that you can do wrong, with one important caveat: